30 Health Issues Every Woman Over 30 Should Start Looking Out For

 On the flip side of the hyperpigmentation coin, however, is that women in their 30s tend to experience hypopigmentation, or a lack of pigment in their skin, as well.

 "After 30, there is also a natural decrease in melanocytes in the body, on average the decline is of about 6 to 8 percent.
 This leads to hypopigmentation which is the phenomenon that occurs when regions of the skin become lighter," says Shah.
 "Not only is this decrease in melanocytes connected to a decline in melanin, but also to reduced protection against harmful ultraviolet exposure which, as most know, can cause pre-malignant and malignant skin lesions."

-With reduced natural protection against UV rays, women over 30 should also be on the lookout for new moles and skin growths, which tend to spring up more often at this age.
+With reduced natural protection against UV rays, women over 30 should also be on the lookout for new moles and skin growths, which tend to spring up more often at this age, Shah says.
 And while most moles are benign, it's important to know the ABCDEs when you're checking your body for new spots—asymmetry, border, color, diameter, and evolving—all of which may indicate that mole is something more serious.